Jeanneau History Development

 Prisma Moulding is stronger

-As prisma moulding developed designers realised they were from of traditional angles.
+As Prisma moulding developed designers realised they were from of traditional angles.
 Yacht designers are now able to experiment with deck shapes that have transformed the way yachts look.
 Gone are the days when a locker door is open a buyer can see rough fibreglass.
 All surfaces are smooth.
 It’s also a fact that a Prisma Moulded deck is lighter and stronger than its conventional counterpart.

 Screws are no longer necessary.

-Back in the early 2000 a hull was screwed to the deck of a yacht.
+Back in early 2000, a hull was screwed to the deck of a yacht.
 Visible screws or bolts along the deck joint and around windows were a selling feature showing the integral strength of the Yacht.
 As Glue and resin developed Jeanneau realised it was possible to join a hull to a deck with only Glue.
-For some tim in the mis 2000’s decks were both glued and screwed.
+For some time in the mid 2000’s decks were both glued and screwed.
 The only reason for using screws in this interim period being that Jeanneau thought the market was not yet ready to accept an entirely bonded together hull.
 Sicoflex sealer has now become an essential tool in the shipwrights’ tool kit.
 Now a Glue called Sicoflex similar to that used by boat manufacturers is used throughout the marine industry.